Lharry95/Mission-2-turnersRobots-TDD/README.md

-# Turners Car Insurance — API 4: Driver's Age & Experience to Discount Rate
+# Turners Car Insurance — API 4: Claim History converted to risk rating

 ## Overview

 This API is part of the Turners Car Insurance project, built using **Test-Driven Development (TDD)**.
-It accepts a driver's age and years of experience, and returns a suggested insurance discount rate.
+It accepts a users claim history and returns a suggested risk rating.

 ---